 “I am grateful for my privileged life.
 I have had an excellent education, a loving family, and I have never been a victim of gender-based violence,” she says.
 “But I am unable to stand to the side when women and girls need my support.”

 The Rhodes Scholarship provides transformative opportunities for exceptional all-round students to carry out postgraduate study at the University of Oxford.
 Today, 95 scholars are selected from 64 countries and go on to become part of the wider Rhodes scholarship community while at university and throughout their lives.

 The Scholarship covers the students’ fees, accommodation and living costs for up to three years at Oxford, which is one of the oldest and top-ranked universities in the world.

-Today the Rhodes Scholarships for New Zealand is a partnership between the Rhodes Trust and the Robertson Foundation, with the application and selection process managed by Universities New Zealand long with about 40 other scholarships worth over $2 million.
+Today the Rhodes Scholarships for New Zealand is a partnership between the Rhodes Trust and the Robertson Foundation, with the application and selection process managed by Universities New Zealand along with about 35 other scholarships worth over $2 million.

 · Applications for 2022 close on July 2021.
 More information is available at http://www.universitiesnz.ac.nz/scholarships/rhodes-scholarship